rogerfarrell/Notes/Taking-notes-in-Vim.md

+[[vim]]

 ---
+title: Taking notes in Vim
 toc: true
 ---

-[[vim]]

-# Taking notes in Vim

 Vim is a great platform for taking notes.
 However, some constraints are necessary to maximize efficiency for real-time thought-capture.